Cider houses of the Basque country

 Eating in a cider house

-What makes Basque cider houses unique is the accompanying menu, which rarely varies: cod omelette usually also followed by fried cod (or sometimes hake) cooked with green or red peppers, and then the pièce de résistance – a large, succulent T-bone steak cooked to perfection (although be warned that the local preference is for it to be cooked rare, at times verging on raw in appearance).
+What makes cider houses of the Basque Country unique is the accompanying menu, which rarely varies.
+Cod omelette usually also followed by fried cod (or sometimes hake) cooked with green or red peppers.
+Then the pièce de résistance – a large, succulent T-bone steak cooked to perfection.
+Local preference is for it to be cooked rare, at times verging on raw in appearance.

 Until some years ago, the tradition was for locals to take their own steaks to grill with the sagardotegia providing the rest, although now most places offer the full menu.